MicrosoftDocs/win32/desktop-src/ADSchema/c-msmqmigrateduser.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '44b1285a-6ea0-4514-85d9-5e28ad0e6fdd'
+ms.assetid: 44b1285a-6ea0-4514-85d9-5e28ad0e6fdd
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-schema'
+ms.technology: active-directory-schema
 ms.tgt_platform: multiple
-keywords: ["MSMQ-Migrated-User class AD Schema", "mSMQMigratedUser class AD Schema"]
+keywords:
+- MSMQ-Migrated-User class AD Schema
+- mSMQMigratedUser class AD Schema
 topic_type:
 - apiref
 api_name:
 - MSMQ-Migrated-User
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MSMQ-Migrated-User class

 In MSMQ 1.0 we had our own DS, in which we kept some information per user.
 As part of MSMQ integration with Windows 2000 DS, MSMQ provides a migration tool.
 During migration, for each user that is not in the Windows 2000 domain, we create a migrated-user.